-I remember as a kid, being scrawny and appearing weak.
+I remember being a scrawny and appearing weak kid.
 One of my favorite activities was playing basketball.
 I could run.
 I could jump.
-I couldn’t keep my position or hold my space because I was a scrawny, weak kid.
-Whenever we needed to do strength exercises like push-ups, I sucked!
+However, I couldn’t keep my position or hold my space because I was a scrawny, weak kid.
+Whenever we did strength exercises like push-ups, I sucked!
 I always questioned why I was not as strong as some of my classmates.
 My weakness limited my physicality on the court.
-Many other kids exposed this weakness, exploiting me back backing me down the lane for easy lay-ups.
+Many kids exploited this weakness by backing me down the lane for easy layups and guarding me close, not letting me get my jump shot off.
 They would also guard me close, not letting me get my jump shot off.
 On top of all this, I was teaching my body bad habits for future athletic endeavors.
 Here are some reasons why basketball players should get personal training [if you’re injured and need a rehab staff for basketball, click here].

 Basketball Personal Trainer Case Study

 I remember in 7th grade playing against the 8th graders.
-I was a small kid still and all these 8th graders were two heads taller and were at least 50 pounds heavier than me.
+I was no match for the 8th graders who were two heads taller and 50 pounds heavier than me.
 I remember one game vividly.
 I dove for the ball and wrestled for possession.
 I was swung around and ended up 10 yards from the ball!

 Basketball requires coordination, speed, strength, and endurance.
 If you struggle in one of these categories, it is likely you struggle in all of these categories.
 One study performed pre-testing of strength on a basketball and identified the weakness player on the team.
 This study found significant strength gains and improvements in lean body with a six-month off-season training program (Fulton, 1992).
 The program was done 4 days a week and the athletes executed multiple compound exercises such as: